plinss/acmebot/README.rst

 =============

-After a successful certificate issuance, up to seventeen files will be created per certificate.
+After a successful certificate issuance, up to twenty one files will be created per certificate.

 The locations for these files can be controlled via the ``directories`` section of the configuration file.
 The default locations are used here for brevity.